peterjmarko/llm-narrative-framework/docs/TESTING_GUIDE.template.md

 {{diagram:docs/diagrams/test_strategy_overview.mmd | scale=2.5 | width=100% | caption=The Four Pillars of the Testing Strategy: A hierarchical approach to validating the framework.}}

 1.  **Unit Testing:** Focuses on the internal logic of individual Python scripts, validating each component in isolation.
-2.  **Integration Testing:** A suite of end-to-end tests that validate the complete, live execution flows for the project's two main functional domains: the data preparation pipeline and the experiment/study lifecycle.
+2.  **Integration Testing:** A suite of end-to-end tests that validate the complete, live execution flows for the project's two main functional domains: the data preparation pipeline and the experiment/study workflow.
 3.  **Algorithm Validation:** A set of standalone, high-precision tests that provide scientific proof for the framework's core methodological claims (e.g., bit-for-bit accuracy of data generation, statistical integrity of analysis).
 4.  **Statistical Analysis & Reporting Validation:** External validation of the complete statistical analysis pipeline against GraphPad Prism 10.6.1, establishing academic credibility and publication readiness.